OneCrazyCoder/MMOGamepadOverlay/README.md

 1. Added layers are placed on top of older layers of the same type
 2. Held Layers are remain on top of basic added layers
 3. Combo Layers are directly on top of the top-most of all of their base layers, but no higher than that
-4. Child layers are directly on top of their parent layer (and any preexisting children of the same parent) but no higher than that.
+4. Child layers are directly on top of their parent layer (and any preexisting children/grandchildren/etc of the same parent) but no higher than that.
 5. [Scheme] always exists as the lowest layer

 To demonstrate how these rules shake out, here's a potential layer order from top to bottom: